Tysseract/SBCC-CS105-EX15-ReverseWord/README.md

 There is no code to copy for the assignment.
 You get to do it all!
 Don't forget to provide proper Javadoc documentation.

 We are going to do this exercise by writing the object that solves the problem by putting code into **ReverseWord.java**.
-Using the techniques shown on the web page titled [http://crowd.cs.sbcc.edu:7990/projects/CS105F2016/repos/allan.knight/browse/HowToStartEveryProject.md) to create a source file called **ReverseWord.java**.
+Using the techniques shown on the web page titled [How to Start Every Project in this Class](http://209.129.49.15:7990/projects/CS105F2016/repos/allan.knight/browse/HowToStartEveryProject.md) to create a source file called **ReverseWord.java**.
 This is where your code will go.

 ### Testing Your Code